polina13/Personal_Portfolio/README.md

 #### By Polina Nenchev

 ## Description
 This is my personal portfolio website that was built to illustrate how I am and also some of the projects I have created.
+The website can be viewed online at https://polina13.github.io/Personal_Portfolio/.

 ## Technologies Used